Hot Space: Side one

-"Staying Power"

 Arif Mardin contributed horn arrangements to "Staying Power".

-The horn arrangement for Mercury's "Staying Power" was added by Arif Mardin (who also produced Chaka Khan and added horn sections to Bee Gees and Aretha Franklin records).
+The horn arrangement for Mercury's "Staying Power" was added by Arif Mardin.
 "Staying Power" would be performed on the band's accompanying Hot Space Tour, albeit much faster and heavier, with real drums replacing the drum machine and guitars and keyboards replacing the horns.
-(This arrangement contained no actual bass guitar, as John Deacon played guitar in addition to May.)
+(This arrangement contained no bass guitar, for John Deacon played guitar in addition to May.)
 It was also played on Queen's The Works Tour, until it was dropped from the setlist halfway through the European leg of the tour.
 In Japan, the band released "Staying Power" as a single in July 1982.
 Mardin's contributions were recorded at Record Plant Studios in New York.
 The original demo of the track featured a guitar instead of horns.

-"Dancer"

 The bassline of May's "Dancer" was played on an Oberheim OB-Xa synthesiser by him.
-The song itself – a fusion of rock and disco – is something of a follow-up to "Dragon Attack" from the band's 1980 album The Game in that it fuses heavy elements of music with danceable ones, as Led Zeppelin did.
-The phone message at the end of "Dancer" ("Guten Morgen, Sie wünschten, geweckt zu werden.") is in German, and was recorded in a hotel room in Munich; it translates as "Good morning, you wanted to be woken up.".
+The song itself – a fusion of rock and disco – is something of a follow-up to "Dragon Attack" from the band's 1980 album The Game in that it fuses heavy elements of music with danceable ones.
+The phone message at the end of "Dancer" ("Guten Morgen, Sie wünschten, geweckt zu werden") is in German, and was recorded in a hotel room in Munich; it translates as "Good morning, you wanted to be woken up."
 The lyrics of "Dancer" are also notable for being the only ones on the album that make reference to the album title itself.

-"Back Chat"

 "Back Chat", written by John Deacon, is the track most influenced by black music.
-In addition to normal bass duties, Deacon also plays rhythm guitar and synthesiser on the song.
+In addition to his usual bass duties, Deacon also plays rhythm guitar and synthesiser on the song.
 As the album's final single, it stalled at number 40 on the UK charts and failed to chart in the US.

-"Body Language"

 "Body Language" is atypical among Queen songs, as there is very little guitar on the track, with the song being driven by a rhythmic bassline.
 Mercury, who composed the song on synth bass, had previously explored the instrument's potential with his contributions to the Flash Gordon soundtrack.
 The song's lyrics describe the gay cruising culture which Mercury was immersed in at the time.
 The "Body Language" video, featuring scantily clad models writhing around each other in a bathlike setting, proved somewhat controversial and was banned in a few territories.
 The song also appeared in the 1984 documentary film Stripper, being performed to by one of the dancers.
 Whilst the video was restricted to late-night showings on MTV, it nonetheless helped the song become the album's biggest hit in America, reaching number 11 on the Billboard Hot 100 in June 1982.